Projects Funded

 Putting it all Together

 Most clinical trials only measure if a specific treatment improves symptoms.
 Sure, they attempt to determine which symptoms improve and by how much, but Woodbury’s study goes way beyond symptom assessments.
 Her goal is to try to parse out which changes in the brain correspond to improvements in specific symptoms.
-Not only that, but she is looking at both men and women with fibromyalgia to see if responses to therapy differ between the sexes.
+Not only that, but she is looking at both men and women with fibromyalgia to see if responses to CES treatment differ between the sexes.

 Using the office analogy, “CES treatment might help clear out excess supplies and improve air quality (as determined by MRS brain imaging),” says Woodbury.
 “By examining both the office supplies and air quality (brain chemistry) and the communication patterns between departments (brain connections based on fc-MRI), we can better understand how CES might help people with fibromyalgia.
 This could lead to improved treatments and help explain why some people feel better after using CES.”